 A: Yes, we are requiring all our guests and members to reserve their spot online initially.
 We don’t want to disappoint anyone visiting, since we are limiting the number of guests in the museum to allow for social distancing.
-Online reservations for members begins at 10 a.m.
+Online reservations for members began at 10 a.m.
 Monday, Oct.
-12. Our online reservations for general admissions opens on Nov.
+12. Our online reservations for general admissions opened on Nov.
 2 for available times Nov.
 7 and beyond.

 Q: I’m a donor, sponsor, funder or other VIP.
 Can I reserve a ticket?

 A: To thank you for your support, we have planned limited capacity sessions especially for you.
 For more information, contact Development Manager Lindsay Hochhalter at 480-644-5564 or email@example.com.

 Q: Why can’t I register for a ticket?
 The system won’t let me reserve a ticket.

 A: Currently, only i.d.e.a.
 Museum members have access to our online reservation system.
 Members must be logged into their accounts to make a reservation.
 Ticketing opens to our general public beginning at 10 a.m. on Nov.
 2. Learn more about our membership options: https://www.ideamuseum.org/member-benefits/

 If the time you trying to reserve shows it is SOLD OUT, that means we have reached capacity for that time slot.
 Please select another day and time that works for your family.
 We appreciate your patience during our limited-capacity reopening.

 Q: What are your new business hours?